 This is another simple thing that can be done instantly.
 Simply moving your medicine to a higher cabinet, or moving your pillbox from your nightstand to a higher area, will allow you some peace of mind.
 While some people go overboard and only buy medicine that has childproof locking mechanisms, this may be a bit extreme.

 While we never want to ever put our children at risk, simply storing your medicines in a higher cabinet, out of sight, should do the trick.
 If you want to go a step further and get rid of all the medicine you have with no child proof mechanisms, that is your choice; but again, probably a bit over the top.

 Install Safety Gates

 It is hard to overstate how important this is.
-A safety gate is inexpensive and a must have for every household.
+A safety gate is inexpensive and a must-have for every household.
 Some parents only think of a safety gate for their homes with stairs, but I can tell you from experience that you will want a safety gate for many things you have never considered.

 I personally love to have my children in the kitchen with me when I cook, and our kitchen is set up in a way that I can trap them between the fridge and pantry with the placing of a single safety gate.
-This allows me to keep an eye on them at all times, while keeping them away from the stove and oven when I am making dinner.
+This allows me to keep an eye on them at all times while keeping them away from the stove and oven when I am making dinner.

 Cover edges and corners

 Last but not least, taking care of pointed corners on tables, coffee tables and desks throughout the home.
 Anything with a corner that your child could fall on, should be covered up.
-There are many different options to choose from, and personally tend to lean towards smaller foam cushion items to do the trick.
+There are many different options to choose from and personally tend to lean towards smaller foam cushion items to do the trick.
 I always try to go with the cover that is the closest colour to the corner it is protecting.

-The main reason for this is that I do not want my children being drawn to a bright pink cover on a plain wood table, and trying to rip at this colourful object off throughout the day.
-But if you take care of these 5 things, you are on track to childproofing your home and creating a safe environment for everyone in your family!
+The main reason for this is that I do not want my children being drawn to a bright pink cover on a plain wood table, and trying to rip this colourful object off throughout the day.
+But if you take care of these 5 things, you are on track to childproofing your home and create a safe environment for everyone in your family!